viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ![Screenshot of the Viam app's Control tab for the main part that lists the main arm, and the sub part motor component.](/tutorials/build-a-mock-robot/control-all.png)

-To test that your motor sub-part has been added to your robot, run your Python or Go script again.
+To test that your motor sub-part has been added to your machine, run your Python or Go script again.
 Review the output of your program that prints the machine's resources to see your sub-part's motor's `name` listed.

 ## Control a sub-part using the Viam SDK